LMSAudio/Complex_PF/README.md

 #### Instructions
 You can download individual audio examples by clicking on the respective download buttons or by using *left click* then *save link as*.
-Alternatively, you can download all examples at once from [here](https://github.com/LMSAudio/Complex_PF/archive/main.zip).

 #### Example 1
  Unprocessed microphone signal | Residual signal after linear adaptive filter | Real-valued Postfilter | Complex-valued Postfilter